It’s normal to think of athletic teams in terms of their colors. Do you root for the orange and white or the blue and black?

 Effective red teaming operations don’t end with the discovery phase.
 You want to work with a red team consultant that offers remediation assistance and re-testing.
 After all, the real legwork happens in the weeks or even months of effort it takes after our initial engagement to implement remediation controls.

 Instead of moving on as soon as the ink dries on the final report, work with a penetration testing team that provides ongoing support to ensure your business fully comprehends the findings (impact, likelihood, criticality) and is on the right track toward remediation.

 For example, our clients often contact us for remediation guidance well after we hand them their report and present our findings.
 And we encourage this!
 RedTeam provides remediation assistance at no additional fee because the true value of our service is in helping close your security loop, not just reporting your weaknesses.

 In addition to our free remediation assistance, RedTeam Security provides re-testing for all severities without a time window restriction and without additional cost.

 Red Team Security offers full-force red teaming addressing cyber attacks, social engineering, and physical security in testing threat profiles.
 This means comprehensive testing of your business’s technical landscape as well as fully testing your people and physical security controls.

-Our Red Teamers also keep you informed along the way with conference calls and access to a secure online project management portal illustrating the phases of project.
+Our Red Teamers also keep you informed along the way with conference calls and access to a secure online project management portal illustrating the phases of the project.
 When a new finding is discovered, we let you know in near real-time to enable your team to respond quickly and accordingly.
-We also provide your final remediation report in pdf, XML and CSV and track remediation statuses to ensure you can effectively manage any changes based on our operations.
+We also provide your final remediation report in pdf, XML, and CSV and track remediation statuses to ensure you can effectively manage any changes based on our operations.